sveltejs/site-kit/.changeset/new-cherries-drop.md

 '@sveltejs/site-kit': patch
 ---

-remove subtitle from desktop nav, move to right hand side on mobile
+remove subtitle from desktop nav, separate it from homepage link